-As I stated previously, although the title of our recipe for Holiday Spice Honey Syrup sounds quite complicated, I can assure you this recipe is as easy as 1-2-3.
+As I stated previously, although the title of our recipe for Holiday Spice Honey Syrup sounds quite complicated, I can assure you it is as easy as 1-2-3.
 A snap in just 20 minutes.
-In fact, this syrup recipe is so quick and easy that even Miss Lane could make it!
+In fact, this syrup recipe is so quick and easy that even Miss Lane could make it.

 Your holiday guests will rave when you mix up this fabulous bourbon cocktail.
 The flavor profile is exceptional and this sip really does taste just like Christmas.
 Bourbon lovers will be over-the-moon for it!

 Mix up a batch of our special simple syrup, Holiday Spice Honey Syrup, to either give as a gift from the kitchen or to keep on hand to stock your bar throughout the holiday season and into the New Year as guests drop by.
 Then try our smashing original bourbon cocktail, Christmas in Connecticut – Holiday Spice Bourbon Cocktail and prepare to be spellbound.

 My friends, this magnificent bourbon cocktail has become an absolute favorite of mine.
 You and your bourbon-loving holiday guests will love it.
 I promise.

 P.S.
 Warning: Go easy on this one ladies.
 As my grandpa would say, “It may grow hair on your chest.”
 Do drink and drive responsibly and safely this holiday season, my friends.

 Below are Pinterest-friendly sized images to pin at Pinterest!